superseriousbusiness/gotosocial/docs/admin/backup_and_restore.md

 ### Media

 Local media should be backed up.
-It's not possible to easily do so in GoToSocial when using backup tools since local and remote media are stored together.
-This is tracked in [issue 1776](https://github.com/superseriousbusiness/gotosocial/issues/1776).
+You can use the GoToSocial CLI to list all media files that belong to your instance and its users.

 Remote media does not have to be backed up.
 This can be a good way to keep the size of your backups down.
 Remote media will be fetched from the origin instance, much like how it'll be fetched again if it got pruned due to media retention.